Bergen to Oslo: Norway’s Most Spectacular Train Ride

 As the train traveled more towards the inland, the landscape became progressively whiter.
 Small villages with colorful houses, lakes, rivers, mountains, and forests.
 I didn’t even get bored as I was always looking out the window in awe.

-There are regular flights between Bergen and Oslo and sometimes they might even be cheaper than the train.
+There are regular flights between Bergen and Oslo, and they might even be cheaper than the train.
 But, believe me, you won’t regret making the more ecological choice.
-The CO2 emissions of the flight compared to the train ride are of 119,7 kilograms versus 0,44 kilograms.
-That is quite crazy to think about it.
+The CO2 emissions of the flight compared to the train ride are 119,7 kilograms versus 0,45 kilograms.
+That is quite incredible!

 By the way, if you’re ever wondering about the energy consumption and CO2 emissions for different means of transportation, check out Eco Passenger.
-You just need to choose your route and it will give you all the data for your trip by train, car or plane.
-Really useful and interesting!
+You just need to choose your route, and it will give you all the data for your trip by train, car, or plane.
+Super useful and interesting!

-Between the beautiful Norwegian landscape and the sustainability, the train ride between Bergen and Oslo is the best choice you can make when it comes to traveling within Norway!
+Between the beautiful Norwegian landscape and the sustainability, the train ride between Bergen and Oslo is the best choice for traveling within Norway!

-If you have enough time on your hands, you can make a stop in Myrdal, about two hours from Bergen.
-From here, take the Flåm railway.
+If you have enough time, you can make a stop in Myrdal, roughly two hours from Bergen.
+From here, catch the Flåm railway.
 This is probably even more scenic than the Bergen-Oslo ride and it will take you further north to the village of Flåm, at the end of Aurlandsfjord.
 This is just a small branch of the bigger Sognefjord.

-The 20 kilometers ride takes almost one hour on what is the steepest railway in Europe.
+The 20-kilometer ride takes almost one hour on the steepest railway in Europe.
 Crossing valleys, tunnels, and a bridge, the railway crosses some of the most picturesque landscapes in Norway.
 For a good reason, it’s the third most visited tourist attraction in Norway.

-The capital and largest city in Norway, Oslo is a modern, cultural city.
-Founded at the end of the Viking Age in the year 1040 as Ánslo, it was destroyed in a fire in 1624 and later rebuilt closer to the medieval Akershus Fortress.
+Norway’s capital and largest city, Oslo is a modern, cultural hub.
+Founded at the end of the Viking Age in 1040 as Ánslo, it was destroyed in a fire in 1624 and later rebuilt closer to the medieval Akershus Fortress.

 Oslo, Norway